Transportation nation: Top 5 infrastructure projects in the U.S.

 Since the completion of the First Transcontinental Railroad in 1869, the first megaproject in U.S. history, crews around the nation have always eyed making the country’s infrastructure better and more efficient.

 Let’s take stock of five of the biggest transportation construction tasks currently underway in the U.S. Check out the list of honorable mentions at the end.

-Construction of the nation’s first high-speed railway, which will connect California’s largest metropolises once completed, started in 2018 and is projected to finish by the end of the decade, according to the recently adopted 2020 business plan.
+Construction of the nation’s first high-speed railway, which will connect California’s largest metropolises once completed, started in 2018 and is projected to finish by the end of the decade, according to the 2020 business plan.

 Once completed, the 100% electric trains will transport millions across the state at speeds that could top 220 mph.